WilliamCappelletti/ML_CS433_project2/journal.md

 - _Charles_ has written the first part on the reproduction model but some results seem strange and have to be checked again (see the comments in the report)
 - _Charles_ coded a function to get the goodness of fit of the model from the original paper

+# 6.12.2018

+- _Charles_ added the file `prediction_interval.py` which is supposed to compute the prediction interval for a given model and a given point (even multiple).
+Still has to be tuned for the model we will use.
+I will try to make it work for ridge for the moment (as of now, purely theoretical, no testing with these functions).
+It uses bootstrap to evaluate the percentiles of the error distribution (bootstrap parameter is ` r=100` by default for now).